deestroy/SYSC-3010/README.md

 Lastly, this project requires a bi-directional Web Application for users to login, send a request to scan items and access their information at any time.

 ## Setup/Installation:
-Before Setting up our project, it is important to note that there are a lot of hardware components used.
-Please refer below the setup steps to see the list the hardware requirements.
+Before setting up our project, it is important to note that there are a lot of hardware components used.
+Please refer below the setup steps to see the list the hardware components.

 ### Hardware Components
 - Servo Motor